LSleutsky/ipv4-geolocation/README.md

 When IPv4 data is displayed on screen, when the input changes in any way, the current IPv4 data on screen is cleared out, in preparation for the newly entered IPv4 input.

-If an entered IPv4 address returns a response with no city name, then the country of origin as well as the continent will be displayed in the data card.
-If a city is returned in the data response, then the city name and the country will be displayed.
+If an entered IPv4 address returns a response with no city name, then the country of origin as well as the continent will be displayed in the data card underneath the IPv4 address.
+If a city is returned in the data response, then the city name will be displayed above the IPv4 address.

 There will also be the time zone and the UTC offset time for the location shown in the data card.